innesitare/FleetJourney/README.md

 This command will remove all deployed microservices and associated pods from your Kubernetes cluster.

-Additinally, don't forget that all requests should be made to the API Gateway, which will eventually redirect them to the appropriate controller.
+**Additionally, don't forget that all requests should be made to the API Gateway, which will eventually redirect them to the appropriate controller**.

+## Postman Configuration

+You will find the Postman collections file in specific directory `FleetJourney.PostmanConfiguration`.
+These files contain three collections of API endpoints and associated requests that can be imported into Postman for testing and interacting with FleetJourney's APIs.

+To import the Postman collection:

+1. Launch Postman.
+2. Click on the "Import" button located in the top-left corner.
+3. Select the option to "Import File" and choose the "FleetJourney.PostmanConfiguration.postman_collection.json" specific file from the directory.
+4. Postman will import the selected collection, and you will be able to see the available requests and their associated details.

+After importing the collection, you can explore the endpoints, customize the request parameters, and execute the requests against FleetJourney's APIs directly from Postman.
+This enables you to easily test and interact with the functionality provided by the project.

 ## FAQ